Revelation

 Many people believe that the Babylon (whore) or chapter 17 and the Babylon of chapter 18 is the same Babylon and it may look that way on the surface but if we jump down to verse 9, we shall see that the kings of the earth are very upset at the destruction of this Babylon because it affects their economy whereas the kings of the earth were instrumental in destroying the previous Babylon (whore) of chapter 17.
 Here is a reminder of what was in chapter 17:

 We see the 10 kings destroy the mystery Babylon but God destroys commercial Babylon.
 It stands to reason that the place where the first rebellion against God that occurred after the flood of Noah would be the location of the last great rebellion against God.
 Whatever the first Babylon was like, will be like the last Babylon.
 We saw that the first Babylon was united, full of pride, and the beginning of religions that took the human race away from the real God instead of toward the real God.
 It was destroying the souls of men and women.
 These false religions spread into all the world.
 Since the language changed, the religions also changed names but were basically the same.
 Becoming rich, powerful, making a name for themselves and rebellion against God led to human sacrifice, idolatry and association with demonic activity.
 The suffering of all mankind resulted.
 Slavery, use of drugs, divination, torture, sexual immorality were part of this evil.
 In the latter days, this city will kill true people of God who try to preach the gospel of Jesus.
 The blood of the saints in within this Babylon as well as the Mystery Babylon of chapter 17.
-I realize some believe this is the same thing and if that is the case we still will benefit from reading what happens to Babylon whether it is one or two, they both end in severe destruction from God.
+I realize some believe this is the same thing and if that is the case we still will benefit from reading what happens to Babylon whether it is one or two, they both end in severe destruction.
+I want to add here that the word saints are those that are saved after the rapture of the church that happened before the tribulation begins if the pretribulation rapture is true.
+I believe in that myself but I realize that not all hold that teaching perhaps because they see saints suffering here.
+It is true that saints are all believers, not any great person a church declares them to be saints.
+Saints are all born again believers in Jesus.
+The great latter day tribulation is meant to bring the nation of Israel back to God.
+The church as we know it should be in heaven at this point.
+John is in Heaven in this vision and so are many others around God's throne.
 Back to chapter 18:

 As the nations committed fornication with mystery Babylon (false religion), we see that they sin even more by selling their souls for trade and prosperity.
 They get rich but for nothing.
 They were dependent upon this system of trade and were very upset to see it destroyed.
 People will sell their souls for two reasons, false religion and riches.
 Now it is not wrong to trade with foreign nations.
 Nations have been doing that for years.
 When nations are willing to abandon all fear of God, all sense of right and wrong and trade with an evil nation just to increase in riches when it harms their spiritual standing with God, then it is fornication in a spiritual sense.
 In previous chapters discussing the mark of the beast, we notice that no one can buy or sell without that mark.
 We see then that in order to increase in riches one has to sell their soul or give up their freedom to worship God and in turn pledge allegiance to the beast.
 This is what all these kings have done.
 They have forsaken the God of eternal life and holiness for temporary success and power here on earth.
 In return they will see its destruction and be without anything either in this life or in eternity.
-One modern day temptation I could mention is the temptation to sell our souls for a barrel of oil.
-We are much too dependent upon oil for a living.
 We are reminded here of the words of Jesus:

 To choose to take that mark will be to choose to serve the devil and all the evil he represents.
 During the tribulation there will be a price to pay for serving God.
 One may have to literally give up all he has for he can not buy nor sell without the mark.
 To take the mark is to deny Christ.
 We cannot serve God and the riches of this world.
 This is why we must not be deceived into believing the false prosperity doctrine.
 That doctrine is totally opposite of what Jesus taught.
 Be very careful of pulling out a few pet scriptures to back up a doctrine.
 Read the scriptures in context and see what else is discussed.
 Do that even with scriptures I use.
 I am human and can make mistakes.
 Check out everything.
 I have heard that one prosperity preacher goes so far as to tell people not to give to poor preachers because God is not blessing them.
 He said to give to the rich ones because that is a sign that they are in God's favor.
 This is nonsense and the very opposite of what Jesus taught.
 Jesus mostly teaches of spiritual blessings, not material blessings.
 We are never to lose our compassion for the poor.
 There are martyrs throughout church history who lost their homes, possessions and even their lives because they chose to believe in the truth of God's word rather than please those that were in position to take away their possessions if they would not recant what they believed.
 What are the people who believe these doctrines going to do when the economy collapses?
 What are the prosperity preachers going to tell them when they lose all they have if God was to allow our stock markets to fail like they did in 1929?
 After his release for prison, Jim Bakker said this about the prosperity doctrine: ******************** I’d always quoted 3 John 2, saying, ”Above all things God wants you to prosper.”
 I loved that Scripture.
 It looks great on a TV screen when you’re raising funds, and I interpreted it as God wants you to be rich.
 But when I got to the words of John, I said, ”Now this don’t make sense.”
 So I took the word prosper apart in the Greek and found out it’s made up of two words—the first word means good or well and the second road.
 It’s a progressive word, so it’s like a journey.
 So, here’s John saying, basically, ”Beloved, I want you to have a good journey through life as your soul has a good journey to heaven.”
 It was a greeting!
 Building theology on that is like building the church on ”Have a nice day.”
 I began to look up all the Scriptures used in prosperity teaching, such as ”Give and it shall be given unto you.”
 When I put that Scripture back into its context, I found Christ was teaching on forgiveness, not on money.
 He was teaching us that by the same measure that we forgive, we will be forgiven.
 I had gotten my sermons from other people.
 The Bible warns about the shepherds who get their messages from each other.
 I think today the reason we have another gospel and another Jesus being preached is because men have gotten their sermons from each other and from motivational teaching.
 A lot of what’s being taught today is simply motivational teaching with a few Scriptures put to it. - Source: The Re-education of Jim Bakker, ChristianityToday.com, Dec.
 7, 1998 End of Bakker's comments. ******************* It is sort of like having someone's house burning and he goes in to get a treasured possession and in doing so loses his life.
 What good did it do?
 I say all these things knowing that I too may have to make these kinds of decisions.
 It is time to prepare ourselves with prayer and seeking God diligently so that we are spiritually prepared for what may lie ahead in the near future.
 We must focus on God's real blessings, not on our possessions.